 More users, more spend, more fraud

-Haley DeParde, Account Director, is a champion of video marketing but recognizes some of the potential pitfalls.
+Haley Voll, Account Director, is a champion of video marketing but recognizes some of the potential pitfalls.
 She explains, “with the boom in consumers shifting from traditional TV to connected TV, there has already been a huge influx of advertiser dollars to the CTV space that will continue to rise.
 With high viewability and a tuned-in audience, this is a great place for advertisers to be.
 However, it comes with some big challenges; the space is fraud-ridden and can be confusing to buy with a lack of standardization in the space.”
 How you navigate these challenges and plan for new scenarios will be a big factor in your success.

 Reaching your audience in meaningful ways

 Digital Media Strategist Madison Meagher predicts that video advertising will continue to rise throughout the next year, given video’s capability to reach engaged users across various devices.
 She explains that this also comes from a brand’s foundational understanding of the importance of both brand awareness and reach, along with video partners having built out their targeting capabilities and video formats.
 Madison emphasizes that it’s vital for marketers to leverage these video marketing trends to:

 - Grow your business in a highly competitive digital environment

 - Remain relevant and able to change with shifts in privacy and predictive metrics